Universal remote: Touch-screen remotes

 These remotes feature an LCD screen that can be either monochrome or full color.
 The "buttons" are actually images on the screen, which, when touched, will send IR signals to controlled devices.
 Some models have multiple screens that are accessed through virtual buttons on the touch-screen and other models have a combination of the touch-screen and physical buttons.

 Some models of the touch-screen remotes are programmed using a graphical interface program on a PC, which allows the user to customize the screens, backgrounds, buttons and even the "actions" the buttons perform.
 The "project" that is created is then downloaded into the remote through a USB cable or, in the most recent models, wirelessly by Bluetooth or Wi-Fi.

-The newest touch-screen remotes, such as the Logitech 900 and 1100, include an RF transmitter to allow signals to reach locations much farther than the usual range of IR (approximately 6 meters).
+Some touch-screen remotes, such as the Logitech Harmony 900 and 1100, include an RF transmitter to allow signals to reach locations much farther than the usual range of IR (approximately 6 meters).
 RF also does not require line of sight.

-Some touch-screen remote controls, such as the Ray Super Remote, now have content recommendations built directly in to the universal remote control.
+Some models, such as the Ray Super Remote, provide content recommendations.